jplindstrom/p5-autobox-Transform/README.md

 [autobox::Core](https://metacpan.org/pod/autobox::Core) is awesome, for a variety of reasons.

-- It cuts down on dereferencing punctuation clutter.
+- It cuts down on dereferencing punctuation clutter, both by using methods on references and by using ->elements to deref arrayrefs.
 - It makes map and grep transforms read in the same direction it's executed.
 - It makes it easier to write those things in a natural order.
 No need to move the cursor around a lot just to fix dereferencing, order of operations etc.

-On top of this, [autobox::Transform](https://metacpan.org/pod/autobox::Transform) provides a few higher level methods for mapping, greping and sorting common cases which are easier to read and write.
+On top of this, [autobox::Transform](https://metacpan.org/pod/autobox::Transform) provides a few higher level methods for mapping, filtering and sorting common cases which are easier to read and write.

 Since they are at a slightly higher semantic level, once you know them